Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Introduction

-For the task of image classification, multiple supervised model selection/transferability ranking methods have been introduced\,\cite{renggli_which_2020,ding_which_2024,ibrahim_newer_2023,you_logme_2021,nguyen_leep_2020,wang_how_2023,bao_information-theoretic_2022,li_ranking_2020}.
-It has also been suggested that transferability ranking for semantic segmentation can be achieved as a simple extension of classification approaches\,\cite{agostinelli_how_2022}.
-In our experiments, this suggestion does not hold for biomedical imaging data, where classification-derived transferability metrics fail to reliably correlate with model performance on the target datasets.
-Furthermore, while semantic segmentation can be expressed as a pixel classification problem and thus derived from classification approaches, instance segmentation cannot.
-Instance segmentation outputs an unordered, variable‑length set of instances (masks, boxes) that only become discrete after model‑ and hyperparameter‑dependent instantiation steps (e.g., thresholding, binarisation, NMS/post‑processing).
-Instantiation results in a permutation invariant set of masks that have no stable, fixed‑dimensional correspondence between feature vectors, predictions, and target labels for the metrics to use.
-To the best of our knowledge, the problem of instance segmentation transferability ranking thus remains unaddressed, both for natural and for biomedical images.
-Supervised ranking exploiting target domain labels has other downsides: annotation, especially in 3D, can take weeks of expert time without any guarantee that a representative sample has been annotated.
-Unsupervised ranking is, therefore, much more practically useful.
-Also, recent advances in Unsupervised Domain Adaptation (UDA) have enabled fine-tuning without target domain labels, bringing forward the related problem of unsupervised evaluation of adapted model performance.
-First such methods have been introduced\,\cite{saito_tune_2021,morerio_minimal-entropy_2017,yang_can_2024}, again largely for classification models.
-However, in our experiments, the state-of-the-art for unsupervised validation\,\cite{yang_can_2024} consistently underperforms for semantic segmentation.
-Also, like all methods directly extended from classification tasks, they are not applicable to instance segmentation.
+Transferability estimation \cite{agostinelli_how_2022} aims to address this task, often in a source-free, model-agnostic setting appropriate for repository model ranking.
+Most prior work addresses the task of image classification, where multiple supervised methods have been introduced \cite{renggli_which_2020,ding_which_2024,ibrahim_newer_2023,you_logme_2021,nguyen_leep_2020,wang_how_2023,bao_information-theoretic_2022,li_ranking_2020} to rank post-fine-tuning performance.
+It has also been suggested that transferability ranking for semantic segmentation can be achieved by simple extension of classification approaches~\cite{agostinelli_how_2022}.
+In our experiments, this claim does not hold for biomedical imaging data, where classification-derived methods fail to reliably correlate with model target data performance.
+Furthermore, while semantic segmentation can be expressed as pixel classification, instance segmentation cannot.
+Instance segmentation outputs a permutation invariant set of labels that arise from model‑dependent post-processing (e.g., connected components analysis), so the labels have no stable, fixed‑dimensional correspondence to instance representation in feature space.
+The problem of instance segmentation transferability ranking remains largely unaddressed for both natural and biomedical images.

-\textbf{Paper Contribution.} The aim of this paper is to address the challenge of unsupervised segmentation model ranking to facilitate wider adoption of deep learning-based segmentation in the biomedical domain, where the difficulty of the annotation process and resource limitations hinder supervised training or model selection.
-Additionally, to ensure practical applicability within model repositories, we aim to operate in a source-free setting.